1) Membership Eligibility

 Academic Associate Membership Fee – means the fee payable by the Academic Associate who holds an Academic Associate Membership, as updated from time to time.

 Activated – meaning that the activation process of a Membership has been completed.

-Affiliate Membership Criteria - means the criteria an Eligible Member must satisfy in order to be eligible for an Affiliate Membership.
+Indusry Affiliate Membership Criteria – means the criteria an Eligible Member must satisfy in order to be eligible for an Industry Affiliate Membership.

-Affiliate Membership Fee – means the fee payable by the Affiliate who holds an Affiliate Membership, as updated from time to time.
+Industry Affiliate Membership Fee – means the fee payable by the Industry Affiliate who holds an Industry Affiliate Membership, as updated from time to time.

 Annual Revenue – means the annual revenue/earnings of an Eligible Member in each financial year including any related bodies corporate or associates within the Eligible Member’s corporate group.

 Annual Revenue Thresholds – means the Annual Revenue thresholds/bands applicable to each Membership and which determine the appropriate membership for an Eligible Member and their corresponding Membership Fee.